ZhuFengdaaa/ZhuFengdaaa.github.io/_posts/2015-1-1-Presentation.md

 1. Add sidebar background-color effect
 2. Add "search"column into the sidebar
 3. "page" and "post" layout modify.*content-wrapper col-md-10 -> col-md-9; col-sm-10 -> col-sm-9*.
 Set the left margin.
+4. Add SVG button into the footer.html footer-link into the config.yml